-As of July 1, 2014, all registered voters are required to present a photo ID in order to vote.
-Please visit the Department of Elections (see here) to review acceptable photo identification under this new law.
+All registered voters are required to present acceptable identification in order to vote.
+Please visit the Department of Elections to review accepted identification in accordance with new state law.

 To be eligible to register to vote in Virginia, a person must:

 - Be a resident of Virginia (a person who has come to Virginia for temporary purposes and intends to return to another state is not considered a resident for voting purposes)

 - Be a U.S. Citizen